-Dr Reno Morar takes up this position with effect from 1 February 2019.
+Dr Reno Morar took up this position with effect from 1 February 2019.

 Dr Morar’s experience and qualifications suit him for this position.
 His career includes 20 years of experience in policy development and implementation, operational management, monitoring and evaluation, people and human resource management, administration with non-governmental organisations, and in both private and public sectors.
 As Medical Director of the Clothing Industry Health Care Fund from November 1997 to December 2007, he developed an entire health system to serve 110 000 clothing workers and their dependants.
 This involved negotiating the interrelationships between factory owners, unions, workers and healthcare workers in the internal health system.